shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, outcomes are randomly changed in unexpected ways.
 Whenever a d20 is rolled, and you have chaos points, if it is rolled by you or a chaotic effect or chaotic creature, its value is warped.
 If the result is odd, you add your spellcasting ability modifier to it.
 If the result is even, you subtract your spellcasting ability modifier from it.
 The result may go above 20 or below 0.

-### Origin Shifting
+### Chaos Leak

-At level 7, the points of origin shift around you in unnatural ways.
-The origin point of spells and attacks touched by your chaos shift in your shifting direction.
-Your shifting direction gets set to your current facing direction whenever you cast a Chaotic spell.
-Origin points continually shift in this direction by an amount equal to your chaos points divided by 10, rounded up to the nearest 5.

-When a creature touched by your chaos moves on their turn, they first teleport in your shifting direction, then move from there.
+At level 7, your chaos leaks out of you when you get hurt.
+Whenever you take damage, and you have at least 1 chaos point, you must cast a Chaotic spell, even when normally unable to cast a spell.
+You choose 3 spells and the DM randomly selects one of them to be cast.

 ### Lag